 Please bookmark this page for updates on health and safety, academic and business operations.

-Qatar’s response to the COVID-19 outbreak has been accelerating over the past few days in order to effectively prevent the spread of the infection.
+Qatar’s response to the COVID-19 outbreak continues in order to effectively prevent the spread of the infection.
 In light of this:

 - The building is closed to students, as well as faculty and staff.